Note to self (and to other Christian camp leaders)

 There’s no better news to speak about.
 God’s given sinful people an eternal inheritance in Jesus (Galatians 4:7).

 Sure, it won’t be long before you feel grouchy and tired.
-But you’ve been made God’s child, gifted with his Spirit (Galatians 4:6).
+But you’ve been made God’s child and gifted with his Spirit (Galatians 4:6).
 Remember this daily, hourly.

 #2 You’re a body part